jupyter/enhancement-proposals/90-elyra/elyra-incorporation.md

 ### License

-The ELyra project is currently licensed under the Apache License 2.0 and upon incorporation to Jupyter will relicense it to the BSD-3-Clause license.
+The Elyra project is currently licensed under the Apache License 2.0 and upon incorporation to Jupyter will relicense it to the BSD-3-Clause license.

 We use a shared copyright model that enables all contributors to maintain the copyright on their contributions.